Categories

 By Tim Reiser

-A Senior Design Lead at IBM in Germany blogging about random design and UX topics.
-Family guy, dog person, nuts about music, living too far away from the mountains and the sea.
+Senior Design Lead and Manager at IBM in Germany blogging about random design and UX topics.
+Assertive Advocate (INFJ-A), introvert, family guy, dog person, nuts about music.
+Loves both mountains and the sea – while living too far from both.